simonbaron-it/HomeLab-EnterpriseEnvironment/README.md

 ### Phase 2 — Resilience & Operations
 - Automate common infrastructure administration and validation tasks using PowerShell.
-- Deploy a second Domain Controller and configure Active Directory/DNS replication and redundancy.
+- Deploy a second Domain Controller and configure Active Directory/DNS replication + DHCP Failover.
 - Implement and test backup and recovery procedures.
 - Introduce centralised monitoring and logging for infrastructure health and troubleshooting.